Get insider access

 6.6 Sport & Wildlife Photography

-The Nikon COOLPIX P1000 is okay for sport and wildlife photography.
+The Nikon COOLPIX P1000 is okay for sports and wildlife photography, particularly if you want plenty of zoom in an all-in-one camera.
 It has an extremely long built-in zoom lens that's great for capturing incredibly far-off subjects.
 The image quality is also decent for its class, although image quality degrades significantly in low light.
-Unfortunately, its burst shooting is mediocre.
+Unfortunately, its burst shooting mode is mediocre.
 It can capture up to seven photos in a single burst, but it has to empty the buffer after each burst, slowing you down considerably.
-Its autofocus system also performs badly, so it can sometimes struggle to track moving subjects.
+Its autofocus system also performs badly, so it can struggle to track moving subjects.

 Pros